allright2024/OpticalFlow-diffusion-project/README.md

 ```

 ## News
-- [2025/09] Explore WAFTv2, our latest version with sota performance on all benchmarks and multiple backbone supports (Twins/DAv2/DINOv3).
+- [2025/09] WAFT now achieves sota performance on all benchmarks and supports multiple backbones (Twins/DAv2/DINOv3).

 ## Requirements
 Our code is developed with pytorch 2.7.0, CUDA 12.8 and python 3.12.